Ex officio oath: Early history

 Opposition to the clergy putting suspected heretics to question under oath continued.
 During the reign of Henry VIII papal jurisdiction over heresy was limited by statute by the An Act abolishing diversity in opinions in 1538.
 Mary Queen of Scots restored the papal jurisdiction over heresy, until an Elizabethan statute placed ecclesiastical offices in Crown jurisdiction.
-Several cases were reported by Coke regarding persons imprisoned by the ecclesiastical judges of the High Commission for refusal to answer them under oath.
+Several cases were reported by Edward Coke regarding persons imprisoned by the ecclesiastical judges of the High Commission for refusal to answer them under oath.
 According to Coke the Common Bench released them according to habeas corpus.

 Privilege against self-incrimination

 According to scholars of the common law the right against self-incrimination begins with opposition to punishments and penalties imposed for refusing to answer ecclesiastical judges under oath without formal charges being made.
 Noting inconsistences in cases reported by Edward Coke and James Dyer, E.M.
 Morgan wrote: